trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/research/initial_research.md

 ## Problem Statement

-Our primary problem statement is: **How can we fine-tune a large language model (LLM) like Llama to excel in providing accurate, contextually relevant answers within a specific domain, thereby overcoming the limitations of general-purpose LLMs in specialized use cases?**
+My primary problem statement: **How can I fine-tune a large language model (LLM) like Llama to excel in providing accurate, contextually relevant answers within a specific domain, thereby overcoming the limitations of general-purpose LLMs in specialized use cases?**

 General-purpose LLMs, while versatile, often struggle with:
 * **Domain-Specific Nuances:** Lack deep understanding of specialized terminology, jargon, and implicit knowledge within a particular field.